dkassab/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 --image=gcr.io/google-samples/node-hello:1.0  \
 --port=8080
 ```

-Navigate to the "pods" section in the Kubernetes Dashboard you just opened up in the browser window.
-You should see "pods" being created.
+Navigate to the "Workloads" section in the Kubernetes Dashboard you previously opened and you should see the new Deployment, ReplicaSet and Pods being created

 ![Imgur](http://i.imgur.com/j8oVACv.png)